The pepperoni-powered American Dream.

 But it’s the jerky and pepperoni that keeps customers coming back.
 So much so that the company announced plans to open a new plant in 2013 in Nashville to keep up with demand.
 The new facility joins the 170,000 square foot Oberto plant in Kent, Washington.

 Though Art isn’t involved in running the business on a day-to-day basis any longer, you’ll still find him out and about, serving as its front man and biggest cheerleader.
-A true Washington original, Art has been part of the fabric of the community for the last 85 years, including being the sponsor of the Oh, Boy!
-Oberto hydroplane, which has not only captured the sport’s national championship several time, but serves as the company’s fastest, most recognizable billboard.
+A true Washington original, Art has been part of the fabric of the community for the last 85 years, including being a longtime sponsor of the Oh, Boy!
+Oberto hydroplane, which not only captured the sport’s national championship several times but also served as the company’s fastest, most recognizable billboard.